-Renters have legal rights.
-In an expensive market with low vacancy rates, such as the Lower Mainland and much of British Columbia, anxiety related to one’s home can be all-consuming.
-Unfortunately, market conditions provide incentive for landlords to behave improperly and illegally.
+In an expensive market with low vacancy rates, such as the Lower Mainland and much of British Columbia, anxiety related to one’s home can be all-consuming, however, renters have legal rights.
+Unfortunately, current market conditions provide incentive for landlords to sometimes behave improperly and illegally.
+Our lawyers offer services ranging from advising on the Residential Tenancy Act and Regulations to full representation before the Residential Tenancy Branch.
 A residential tenancy lawyer can explain and help you enforce your rights.

 Landlords have many additional obligations under the RTA.
 Issues that frequently arise, and that a lawyer can assist with, are: